ngageoint/mage-server/README.md

 MAGE server bound to a publicly-accessible IP address.

-You can start with the documentation of the [cookie library](https://www.npmjs.com/package/cookies#secure-cookies) MAGE uses for mroe details and information on properly configuring MAGE behind a reverse proxy with TLS/HTTPS.
+You can start with the documentation of the [cookie library](https://www.npmjs.com/package/cookies#secure-cookies) MAGE uses for more details about requiring secure cookies as well as properly configuring MAGE behind a reverse proxy with TLS/HTTPS.

 ### Running with `forever`